inappropriate content

 Content allowed should not have violent connotations or vulgarities and should be educational in nature with short and easy-to-follow topics like learning about numbers, colours, objects, or simple language skills.

-Practise co-viewing by interacting and engaging with our child about the content they are watching.
+with our child about the

 Set parental controls on our browsers and devices to minimise the chances of our child viewing inappropriate content.
 It can also prevent our little ones from making in-app purchases.
 Find out how parental controls can be set up across websites and devices here.